Why Orwell Matters

 Why Orwell Matters, released in the UK as Orwell's Victory, is a book-length biographical essay by Christopher Hitchens.
-In it, the author relates George Orwell's thoughts on and actions in relation to: The British Empire, the Left, the Right, the United States of America, English conventions, feminism, and his controversial list for the British Foreign Office.
+In it, the author relates George Orwell's thoughts on and actions in relation to: The British Empire, the Left, the Right, the United States, English conventions, feminism, and his controversial list for the British Foreign Office.

 Summary

 The British Empire

 Orwell spoke for his radio magazine 'Voice' on the BBC of India where he spoke about literature and ideas.
 Orwell agreed to broadcast to India under his own name on one condition; that he could express his anti-imperialist opinions without diluting them.
 He criticized the British government's lack of principles regarding Indian self-government and never failed to argue for India's independence.
 Orwell's experience working with the BBC correlated with some of the concepts in his novel Nineteen Eighty-Four.
 Such as his concept doublethink, in relation to the sometimes extreme daily changes in political propaganda that was being broadcast.
 Orwell's thoughts and writings on colonialism are a permanent part of his lifelong commitment to the subjects of power, cruelty, force, and the relationship between the dominator and the dominated.
 Orwell can be read as a teaching in Britain's transition from an imperial society to a multicultural and multi-ethnic one.
 Since this was a great development in his time, and continues to be, this is one reason Hitchens argues that Orwell matters.